 Through the OpenGov Chicago(-land) Meetup run by Dan X. O’Neil and Joe Germuska, I met and collaborated with Juan-Pablo Velez and Forest Gregg to create ClearStreets, an app to track where snow plows go during a snowstorm.
 This got us our first big exposure in the Chicago Tribune.

 I eventually found myself among a core group of volunteer developers, designers and policy wonks who all shared a common goal: to create apps with open data to improve transparency and understanding of our government.
 We knew we had a great thing going, so in January 2012, we decided to give it a name and call ourselves Open City.

 In order to better facilitate collaboration and get work done outside of our regular 9-to-5 jobs, we decided to start meeting regularly every week.
 Our first meeting consisted of Juan-Pablo Velez, Scott Robbin, Tom Kompare and myself (I gave a lightning talk about this moment in 2016).

-We dubbed this event the Open Gov Hack Night, made it open for anyone to attend and publicized it on the OpenGov Chicago Google Group.
+We dubbed this event Open Gov Hack Night (now Chi Hack Night), made it open for anyone to attend and publicized it on the OpenGov Chicago Google Group.
 The idea of a friendly place to talk about civic tech and get work done was apparently very appealing to a lot of people.

-Now, going on for its fifth year, the Hack Night draws 100 developers, designers, researchers, journalists, policy wonks and curious citizens who all want to build or learn about open data and civic tech.
+Over the first few years it grew from 4 to 40 to over 100 weekly attendees - developers, designers, researchers, journalists, policy wonks and curious citizens who all want to build or learn about open data and civic tech.